Go to Top

 We strive to make the explanations as easy to understand as possible.
 (The presentations make ample use of pictures and various computer programs.)
 We think it will be enjoyable for children.

-Will you explain the constellations?
+Could you please instruct about the constellations?